-The Surface Creation Tool is included in CGS plus software to produce detailed Digital Terrain Models (DTM) based on various surveys or other input data: total station data files, points, break lines, blocks, etc. This offers the possibility to use Ferrovia on plain AutoCAD or BricsCAD.
+The Surface Creation Tool is included in CGS Labs software to produce detailed Digital Terrain Models (DTM) based on various surveys or other input data: total station data files, points, break lines, blocks, etc. This offers the possibility to use Ferrovia on plain AutoCAD or BricsCAD.

 By creating complex slopes with multiple conditions in cut or fill users can cover various design scenarios and geometry requirements for all kinds of rail track projects, from simple single track design to complex double or multitrack geometry design.
-Furthermore creating platforms, ponds, parking areas, roads, river channels, and other objects is easier and faster with CGS plus grading.
+Furthermore creating platforms, ponds, parking areas, roads, river channels, and other objects is easier and faster with CGS Labs grading.